-a.
-A PCN is required if a discharge of dredged or fill material is proposed within a vernal pool depression that is also a water of the U.S.

-b.
-For projects requiring a PCN, vernal pools must be identified on the plan showing aquatic resource delineations.

-c.
-Adverse impacts to vernal pools should be avoided and minimized to the maximum extent practicable.
+- a.
+A PCN is required if a discharge of dredged or fill material is proposed within a vernal pool depression that is also a water of the U.S. - b.
+Vernal pools must be identified on the plans that show aquatic resource delineations. - c.
+Adverse impacts to vernal pools shall be avoided & minimized to the maximum extent practicable.